Puppy Practice Notes

 Go to Bed

 By the time we start adding the chase me game to our name game and check in work, you should have had at a least a week practicing the name game.
 If not, practice some more before adding on.
-This video shows the chase me game at :42 and this article covers everything we've discussed.
+Check out this article for step by step help.

 Once your pup can play the belly button game, we add this game.
 An option for really jumpy puppies is the hyper greeter game.
 When playing the hyper greeter game alone, toss the food when your dog sits/looks away/walks away